andrewni420/Evolutionary-Computation/poker/README.md

 ## slumbot.clj

-Functions for playing against the publicly available slumbot API.
-Need to update so that it also keeps a running collection of NDArrays, as in headsup.clj
+Functions for playing against the publicly available slumbot API, such as (iterate-games-slumbot ...args) and (transformer-vs-slumbot ...args)

 ## License